-The MINI Electric is only available with a 32.5kWh battery, with a usable capacity of 28.9kWh.
-There's no option of a longer-range version and MINI has no plans to add a bigger battery at a later stage.
-That means – depending on trim level – your MINI Electric will do between 140 and 145 miles on a single charge in a best-case scenario.
-Our drive in the UK suggested that you can expect roughly 120 miles in everyday driving, or 100 in colder weather.
-Faster driving will also reduce the available range; motorway stints will see the charge level drop quickly on any electric car, too.
+That means – depending on wheel size – your MINI Electric will do between 140 and 145 miles on a single charge in a best-case scenario.
+Our drive in the UK suggested that you can expect roughly 120 miles in everyday driving, or 100 in colder weather with some faster A-roads thrown in.
+Motorway stints will see the charge level drop quickly on any electric car, too.

-Slower charging through an 11kW wallbox from 10-80% takes just over three hours, while the same charge from a slower 7kW wallbox takes four hours and 45 minutes.
 If you only have access to a standard domestic three-pin plug, a 10-80% charge takes 15 hours – but even that'll be feasible for most drivers if you’re prepared to trickle-charge overnight.
 Whichever way you charge, a full battery will return more than 100 miles of range.
-MINI includes a charging cable for household socket, but a wallbox charging lead, which can also be used at public charging stations, is optional.
+MINI includes a charging cable for charging at Type 2 stations, as well as a cable for plugging into three-pin domestic sockets.